 The instructor then enters the "domain" of all the locations including any specific paths.
 Multiple domains can be entered, separated by commas.
 Do not include the "http:" or "https:" protocols or any parameters staring at a "?" in the address.

-You can only specify domains, not URLs or web links in the questions.
+You can only specify domains, not URLs.

 Example of a domain: respondus.com